subsquid/docs/docs/query-squid/paginate-query-results.md

 ### **PageInfo object**

-`PageInfo` returns the cursor, page information and object has following fields:
+`PageInfo` is a "virtual" entity that can be requested from any `{entityName}sConnection` query (see below).
+It returns the relevant cursors and some page information:

 ```graphql
 pageInfo {